in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - http://stackoverflow.com/questions/19655184/no-compiler-is-provided-in-this-environment-perhaps-you-are-running-on-a-jre-ra
 - http://stackoverflow.com/questions/21099072/eclipse-maven-error-no-compiler-is-provided-in-this-environment

-### Q :  Error - You are not connected to internet or You are behind a proxy!
+### Error : You are not connected to internet or You are behind a proxy!

 Maven downloads the dependencies (i.e. frameworks and libraries(jars)) from the Maven repository (repo.maven.apache.org).